Poojabumesh/poojabumesh.github.io/_posts/2025-08-08-tweet-intelligence-engine.md

 **Stateless tasks** up front, stateful task at the end Emotion and hashtag modules don’t require any fit/persist cycle, so they run first and hand their outputs forward.
 Popularity involves a trainable regressor and scaler, so it lives at the tail of the chain where all features are present.

-#### Batch every transformer call

-Processing tweets one by one cut throughput to a crawl.
+#### Batch every transformer call: Processing tweets one by one cut throughput to a crawl.
 Feeding lists into the tokenizer and passing the entire batch to the model reduced embedding time from minutes to seconds for a 10 000-row CSV.

-#### Keep numeric signals

-It was tempting to rely exclusively on language embeddings for popularity, but real engagement counts (likes, shares) consistently ranked among the top coefficients.
+#### Keep numeric signals: It was tempting to rely exclusively on language embeddings for popularity, but real engagement counts (likes, shares) consistently ranked among the top coefficients.
 Dropping them reduced R² by roughly 0.15 on validation sets.

-–--

 ## What almost worked but didn’t